 As a teen with oily skin, you learn to fear the oil.
 I invested in a lot of products meant to soak up, blot, dry out and suck the oil out of my skin.
 As an adult, I’ve learned to not be afraid to embrace the idea that oil is not all bad.
 In fact, it’s probably my skin’s shiny nature that has kept me from having more fine lines at 40 plus.
-My toddler is trying to accelerate things to catch my face up with my age, but I’m fighting back and learning to keep my skin, hair and nails soft and healthy with oil based beauty products.
+My toddler is trying to accelerate things to catch my face up with my age, but I’m fighting back and learning to keep my skin, hair and cuticles soft and healthy with oil based beauty products.

-I was always into beauty product DIY when I was younger, so Olive Oil was my first exposure to using oils for hair and skin since it was always around and my mom didn’t mind me using it.
+I was always into beauty product DIY when I was younger, so Olive Oil was my first exposure to using oils for hair and skin since it was always around, and my mom didn’t mind me using it.
 It was easy to heat up a little olive oil with a few drops of essential oil and make myself a hair treatment at least once a month.
 I still occasionally try and fit in a homemade hot oil treatment, and I always massage a little into my cuticles when I’m cooking.
 And if I use to much then I rub the extra on my knees and elbows.
 Olive oil is pretty good head-to-toe, inside and out!

 Since I was already familiar with the benefits of olive oil, DHC , a Japanese skincare company, caught my eye years ago with their olive oil based products.
 I fell in love with their Deep Cleansing Oil, and been using it now for about 15 years!
 It was the only thing I found that could take off all my heavy duty cosplay make-up, false lashes and mascara and gobs of liquid eyeliner, and leave my skin clean without scrubbing it three times.
 I also love that their catalog comes with free samples every time!

 My next favorite oil is Jamberry’s Cuticle Oil.
 While I do really like this one, to be honest, I used to always use Delore Nails cuticle oil and was out of it when I hopped on the Jamberry train and tried out a bunch of wraps and got the starter kit.
 So I started using the cuticle oil like the Delore Nails and found I liked it better than I ended up liking the wraps.
 I peel those things off in less than 24 hours.
 So I have yet to run into a cuticle oil I haven’t liked.
 I have some serious cuticle issues.
 (2021 Update: Jamberry has shut down and the oil is no longer available)

 A new favorite was recommended to me at Cortello Salon, where I recently went to get my summer blond back.
 To protect those pretty highlights from the sun and smooth my color treated hair, they rubbed in a few drops of their ReForm 4U Hair Oil before blow drying and styling.
 I took a bottle home and use a few drops when I get out of the shower, and then a few more if I am heat styling.
 On top of being free from all kinds of harmful chemicals, vegan, not tested on animals and made in the USA, it also smells beautiful.
 I’m very sensitive to scented products and I think this smells clean and fresh, but not in an overpowering way.
 (2021 Update: ReForm is no longer available)

 And now for my last and most recent oil, a facial oil by Beauty Counter called the #1 Brightening Facial Oil.
 It’s a blend of seven natural oils with a fresh citrus scent and it soaks right in leaving my skin nice and soft.
 You can use it alone, or add a few drops to mix with your usual nighttime moisturizer for an added boost.
 I really like the way this stuff leaves my skin feeling- soft but with no greasiness like you might think would come from an oil.
 (2023 Update, this exact oil is no longer available, but they do have a new one)

 In fact, overall I think that’s the message here: oils do not have to be “oily.”
 A good facial oil doesn’t leave you slick and gooey and a good hair oil doesn’t make it look like you need to wash your hair.
 Beauty oils are made to soak in and are amazing moisturizers.
 So don’t be afraid to try an oil, even if you feel you are producing plenty on your own!